HAWKAARJAV/CORPOGN-FINAL/README.md

 ## 🔍 How it works

-CorpOgn models CSR as a shared operating system.
+CorpoGN models CSR as a shared operating system.
 Corporate users register, sign in, and start in a restricted dashboard state where Support / Chat is available first.
 Once activated, corporate admins can manage CSR campaigns, discover verified or active NGOs, assign projects, invite employees, and track portfolio health.

 NGO users register separately and enter an NGO dashboard where compliance, trust score, proposal review, and role assignment are available to super admins.
 Project-specific sections such as My Projects, Project Chat, Fund Tracking, Milestone Reporting, Impact Reporting, and Utilization Certificate unlock after the NGO receives an assigned project.